To Capture what we Cannot Keep by Beatrice Colin

 After all this, you might be surprised that I'm not giving a full five stars to this book.
 The reason for this is that what I felt was missing was the "wow factor."
 My thinking is that perhaps Colin held back a little, and that somehow lessened the buildup of drama that a punchy climax requires.
 This also made the conclusion feel slightly flat and lacking in energy.
 Despite this one niggle, Colin did a commendable job with this book, her characters were believable as well as sympathetic, her plot was compelling, her language fit the settings perfectly, and she carefully mixed fiction with fact.
 This is what I believe most readers will focus upon, and I can recommend it with four and a half stars out of five.

-Amazon US, Amazon UK, Barnes & Noble, Kobo Books, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+"To Capture what we Cannot Keep" by Beatrice Colin, released by Flatiron Books, November 29, 2016 (US) is available (for pre-order) from Amazon US, Amazon UK, Barnes & Noble, Kobo Books, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.